stevehodges/attribute_stats/README.md

 ## Compatability

 The gem is tested and works with Rails version 4.2 through 5.2, with `mysql2`, `sqlite3`, and `postgresql` database adapters.
 You can view all tested dependency sets in [Appraisals](Appraisals)

-*Due to changes in ActiveRecord between 4.1 and 4.2, the gem breaks in versions below 4.2.
-In a future version of `attribute-stats`, I intend to add support to previous versions of Rails (at least back to 4.0).*

 ## Testing the gem